Be As Fancy As You Wanna Be: Make Wire and Gemstone Crown Cuff Bracelets

 Princess, Queen, or Wonder Woman?
 Make Wire Crown Cuff Bracelets and Find Out!

-Now Janice Berkebile has a new video that teaches us how to give basic wire the royal treatment and make our own crown cuff bracelets!
+Now Janice Berkebile has a video that teaches us how to give basic wire the royal treatment and make our own crown cuff bracelets!
 Naturally my inner princess is all aflutter and I’ve already started planning which gemstones I want in my new crowns after watching Crown Cuff with Janice Berkebile.

 Janice modeled her crown cuff bracelets after life-size crowns she made for a friend’s wedding.
 (She shows the life-size crowns in the video and explains they’re made the same way, with heavier gauge wire.)
 Her crown cuffs are made of silver wire and genuine gemstones–as is befitting your own personal crown jewels–but you can also make more budget-friendly versions using silverplated wire (or brass if you prefer the look of yellow gold) and any beads you like.